top of page

 Ayahuasca doesn’t need a voice.
 Many books are written on the subject, and it is easy to research.
 It is rather unlikely that you have never heard of it or have not looked into it.
-Most likely, you have watched some of countless documentaries, read books and listened to many podcasts and talks.
+Most likely, you have watched documentaries, read books, and listened to many podcasts and talks.
 You know why you feel drawn to this work.
 Instead, we will explain the reason why working with both medicines is beneficial.

 Please contact for details.